morganesque/ghijklmno/_posts/2016-09-04-curiosity_enthusiasm_optimism.md

 published: true
 title: "Curiosity, Enthusiasm &amp; Optimism"
 image:
+standfirst: 'How important is it that everyone in agile teams has a high level of skill, experience or seniority?
+Not very important at all.'
 ---
-<p class="standfirst">How important is it that everyone in agile teams has a high level of skill, experience or seniority?
-Not very important at all.</p>

 In a multi-disciplinary team, you’re very unlikely ever to get the whole team to be on exactly the same level in terms of experience.
 I was thinking recently that in this environment experience isn’t actually the most important factor in terms of contribution.